 - Flight debrief and opportunity to take photographs with the aircraft.

-- Souvenir flight suit patch to take home.
+- Framed souvenir flight certificate, flight suit patch and pilot notes to take home.

 - Helmet, flight suit and parachute are provided for the flight.